-Comparing the host economy impacts of the Welsh HEIs to our previous finding for Scottish HEIs (Hermannsson et al, 2010b) reveals that the Welsh HEIs are marginally more dependent on devolved government funding and therefore the 'generic' component of the institutional impact is slightly larger than in Scotland.
-When the impact of students' consumption expenditures is added this ranking is reversed, as student impacts are relatively larger for Wales than for Scotland.
-This is driven by two factors: the higher overall expenditure levels of students' in Wales and a larger proportion of incoming students, in particular from the rest of the UK.
-These positive forces are partially offset by more leakage for student expenditure in Wales than in Scotland, which results in relatively smaller knock-on impacts.
-The two studies are entirely comparable in their treatment of institutional impacts.
-However, for student impacts it should be kept in mind that the expenditure surveys carried out in Scotland and Wales are not identical in their reporting units or methodologies.
+Comparing the host economy impacts of the Northern Irish HEIs to our previous finding for Scottish and Welsh HEIs (Hermannsson et al, 2010b, e) reveals that the Northern Irish HEIs are significantly more dependent on devolved government funding and therefore the 'generic' component of the institutional impact is larger than in both Scotland and Wales.
+The impact of students' consumption expenditures is relatively weak for Northern Ireland as just under three quarters of the student population are local and hence do not provide as big an expenditure injection into the local economy as incoming students.
+The three studies are comparable in their treatment of institutional impacts.
+However, for student impacts the comparison should be regarded as only broadly indicative, since the available student expenditure surveys carried out in Scotland, Wales and Northern Ireland are not identical in their reporting units or methodologies.
 Our analysis is capable of extension in a number of directions.
-Firstly, the analysis can be applied to individual Welsh HEIs, as well as to the HEI sector as a whole.
+Firstly, the analysis can be applied to individual Northern Ireland HEIs, as well as to the HEI sector as a whole.
 In Hermannsson et al (2010c) we show that there is considerable heterogeneity among Scottish HEIs in terms of their dependence on public funding, and identify the significance of this for the scale of "balanced expenditure" multipliers.
-We obtain similar results for Wales (Hermannsson et al (2010e)).
 Secondly, although we focus here on the expenditure impacts of HEIs, the principles of course apply equally to any sector of interest which is at least partly publicly-funded.
-Of course, our judgement about policy scepticism does not necessarily generalise: this will depend on the characteristics of the sector and the region.
-Thirdly, the analysis can clearly be applied, and indeed should be applied, to all impact analyses that involves any element of local public funding conducted for any region that is subject to a binding public expenditure constraint, most obviously Northern Ireland in the UK context.
+Naturally, our judgement about policy scepticism does not necessarily generalise: this will depend on the characteristics of both the sector under consideration and the region.
+Thirdly, the analysis can clearly be applied, and indeed should be applied, to all impact analyses that involves any element of local public funding conducted for any region that is subject to a binding public expenditure constraint, such as Scotland, Wales and Northern Ireland in the UK context.
 In these circumstances, researchers seeking to identify the economic activity attributable to a particular sector should acknowledge the devolved budget constraint explicitly and identify the fraction of activity attributable to the public funds.
 In general this will reveal that a significant part of HEIs impact is in fact a 'generic' public expenditure impact and in the limit this may reveal the demand side impact of particular regional institutions to be effectively zero once the regional public budget constraint has been taken into account.
-However, in the case of Welsh HEIs considered in this paper, substantial impacts can be attributed to HEIs activity, in addition to those driven entirely by local public expenditures.
+However, in the case of Northern Irish HEIs considered in this paper, substantial impacts can be attributed to HEIs activity, in addition to those driven entirely by local public expenditures.
 Fourthly, the analysis may also be usefully applied to regions that are not subject to a binding expenditure constraint, such as the English regions in the UK context.
-Even where there is no binding constraint on public expenditure at the (relevant) regional level, it may still be of interest to assess the opportunity cost of the public funding involved by exploring the impact of their alternative use (for example, to expand the public sector of the relevant government).
+Even where there is no binding constraint on public expenditure at the (relevant) regional level, it may still be of interest to assess the opportunity cost of the public funding involved by exploring the impact of their alternative use within the region.